OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/file_wrap.rst

 includes methods that can replace specific fields as measured by their row and field numbers.

-To use the InputFileGenerator object, first instantiate it and give it the name of the template file and the name of the output file that you want to produce.
-(Note that this code must be placed in the ``execute`` method of your component *before* the external code is run.
-See :ref:`Running-the-External-Code`.)
+To use the InputFileGenerator, first instantiate it and give it the name of the template file and the name of the output file that you want to produce.
+(Note that this code must be placed in the ``compute`` method of your component *before* the external code is run.)
 The code will generally look like this:

 ::